Cabinet minister and senior No 10 aide accused of sexual misconduct

 Two women say they were assaulted and groped

-A Cabinet minister in Boris Johnson’s government and a senior No 10 aide are facing allegations of sexual misconduct.
+A cabinet minister in Boris Johnson’s government and a senior No 10 aide are facing allegations of sexual misconduct.

 Sky News has reported that two women have said they were assaulted and groped.

-The first woman told the broadcaster: “I was sexually assaulted by someone who is now a Cabinet minister.
+The first woman told the broadcaster: “I was sexually assaulted by someone who is now a cabinet minister.
 I was in my early 20s and didn’t really know how to deal with it.

 “I was super drunk, he is feeding me more wine and I am already quite obviously tanked, but after a while I was like ‘You know what?
 Would you mind if I just went to bed?’
 So I went to bed, but obviously he didn’t leave me alone.”